 After you have carefully reviewed the information below, please fill out the online Summer Staff Application.
 Please do not submit or attach any unsolicited information (e.g. resumes).

 We will email those candidates who are selected for the first interview.
 Bear in mind that our staffing needs may change prior to and during the summer.
 We will keep your information on file and we may contact you at a later

 Since we receive several hundred applications each year, it is essential that you meticulously follow the application procedure, as outlined above; that you submit the exact amount of requested information, no more, no less; and that you not contact us unless we ask you to do so or unless absolutely necessary.
 Specifically, please do not inquire about the status of your application.
 Thank you for your understanding and cooperation.

-Abbey Road is seeking strong and experienced leaders to serve as Program Directors of our international and domestic programs.
-The Program Director oversees the overall operation of the program, manages the program staff, and serves as the primary liaison with the parents, local partner school and local host families.
+Abbey Road is seeking strong and experienced Group Leaders for our international and domestic programs.
+The Group Leader oversees the overall operation of the program, manages the program staff, and serves as the primary liaison with the parents, local partner school and local host families.